nosift/harvester/README.md

     participant TM as TaskManager
     participant Pipeline as Pipeline
     participant Search as SearchStage
-    participant Acquisition as AcquisitionStage
+    participant Gather as GatherStage
     participant Check as CheckStage
     participant Inspect as InspectStage
-    participant Persist as Persistence
+    participant Storage as Storage
-    participant Monitor as Monitoring
+    participant Monitor as StatusManager

     %% Initialization Phase
     CLI->>App: 1.
 Start Application